Senate Confirms Taiwo Oyedele as Minister of State for Finance

 According to him, providing policy stability and legislative guarantees could unlock investment and significantly increase revenue from the sector.

-He cited the example of the Nigeria Liquefied Natural Gas project, where legislative backing helped restore investor confidence and enabled expansion.
+He cited the example of the Nigerian Liquefied Natural Gas project, where legislative backing helped restore investor confidence and enabled expansion.

 Oyedele said a similar approach could be adopted for the solid minerals industry, adding that the Ministry of Finance would collaborate with the Ministry of Solid Minerals Development to create an enabling policy environment for investors.